Our Methodology

 Prediction Markets

-Where relevant, The Daily Martian links stories to active prediction markets — real-money platforms where participants bet on outcomes.
-This provides a counterpoint to media narratives.
+Where it fits, we link stories to active prediction markets.
+Real-money platforms where people bet on outcomes.
+It's a useful counterpoint to media narratives.

 Our Commitments